bharathbattu/Grammar-Scoring-from-Voice-Samples/reports/research_report.md

 ### 5.2 Ethical & Fairness Risks

 #### 5.2.1 Accent Discrimination
 ASR errors are **not uniformly distributed**.
-Speakers with non-mainstream accents receive less accurate transcriptions, leading to inflated error counts and lower scores—even if their spoken language is proficient.
+Speakers with non-mainstream accents receive less accurate transcriptions, leading to inflated error counts and lower scores even if their spoken language is proficient.

 **Example:**
 - Speaker A (American accent): "I have experience in data science" → Transcribed correctly → 0 grammar errors